Tevin Campbell: 2003–2008: Broadway and shelved albums

-2014–present: Music comeback
+2014–present: Return to music and television

 On June 14, 2014, Campbell performed a concert at B.B.
-King's Blues Club & Grill in New York called An Evening with Tevin Campbell and received positive reviews.
+King's Blues Club and Grill in New York called An Evening with Tevin Campbell and received positive reviews.
 It was officially announced that he was working on a new album with collaborations from producer Teddy Riley, singer Faith Evans and rapper T-Pain.
 On July 5, Campbell performed at the 2014 Essence Music Festival in New Orleans.
 The performance garnered great reviews.
-Campbell appeared on a track called "Let it Flow" with Naturi Naughton from the Full Force album With Love from Our Friends which was released on August 26, 2014.

-In November, it was announced that Campbell had signed with Spectra Music Group.
+Campbell appeared on a track called "Let it Flow" with Naturi Naughton from the Full Force album With Love from Our Friends which was released on August 26, 2014.In November, it was announced that Campbell had signed with Spectra Music Group.
 On August 14, 2015, Campbell appeared at the Anaheim Convention Center in Anaheim, California for a rare performance of his song "I 2 I" from the A Goofy Movie soundtrack at the end of A Goofy Movie cast reunion held during the fourth annual D23 Expo.
 On September 29, Campbell was featured on a remake of the song, "Maybe Tomorrow", originally recorded by The Jackson 5.
 The song was featured on jazz musician Aaron Bing's ninth studio album, Awakening.
 On November 29, 2015, Campbell performed his song "Can We Talk" while Kenneth "Babyface" Edmonds played piano as a part of a tribute dedicated to Edmonds who was honored with the Legend Award at the 2015 Soul Train Music Awards.
 The tribute included Brandy, Fantasia Barrino, Boyz II Men, Bobby Brown and Babyface himself, which included some of the hit songs that he wrote.
 Campbell released a new single from his fifth album entitled, "Safer on the Ground" via iTunes and Google Play.
-The song served as a "buzz" single and was available for free streaming a day earlier on SoundCloud.
+The song served as a buzz single and was available for free streaming a day earlier on SoundCloud.
 When asked about the new album in an interview with Jet magazine website, Campbell told the interviewer that the song reminded him of a modern-day "Tell Me What You Want Me to Do".
 In the interview, Campbell also stated that the song is a love song about a broken heart, but to him it represents being humble and safe, speaking of the disappointment with music business during the early stages of his career.
-Campbell stated that he doesn't agree with the new sound of current R&B music and wants his music to be "authentic".

-March 19, 2019, in a surprising video post on social media, Tevin revealed he would appear on the fourth season of the OWN scripted drama series Queen Sugar, while on the show's production set, teasing his followers without giving away too much information, saying, "...stay tuned to...SEASON 4 BABY!".
-The news came after months of director Ava DuVernay planning to add Campbell on the show as a way to rebuke slander of his name by the millennial generation.
-In the video, he thanks her for keeping her word and also thanks the cast and crew for making him feel at home.
+Campbell stated that he doesn't agree with the new sound of current R&B music and wants his music to be "authentic".On March 19, 2019, Campbell revealed he would appear on the fourth season of the OWN scripted drama series Queen Sugar in a surprise video posted to the show's Facebook page from the set.
+The news came months after director Ava DuVernay tweeted that she was "rebuking any Tevin Campbell slander from millennials and plotting to write him into an episode of Queen Sugar somehow.
+On general principle."